Details of Residential Life

 All residential students participate in a meal plan.
-There are a variety of options from which to choose, including a 14-meal a week plan, or a 12-meal and 10-meal a week plans with flex options for the Café and for Outtakes at Palos Verdes Drive North.
-On Friday nights and weekends, students often use the kitchens at their residences or enjoy a rich variety of dining options in the Palos Verdes/San Pedro area.
-In addition, students can choose to sign up for weekend boxed meals provided by the Café.
+There are a variety of options from which to choose, including weekly plans that provide 14, 12 or 10 meals and flexible Café and Outtakes options.
+On Friday nights and weekends, students often prepare food in the kitchens at their residences or enjoy a rich variety of dining options in the Palos Verdes/San Pedro area.
+Those who do not wish to cook or eat out may sign up for weekend boxed meals provided by the Café.

-Marymount College’s shuttle service between Main Campus, the Waterfront Campus and the residential communities runs hourly weekdays from 7 a.m. to 10 p.m. when classes are in session.
-In addition, Marymount's shuttle drivers are pleased to make stops at banks, grocery stores, fitness facilities and other convenient services.
-Bus Schedule
+Marymount’s shuttle service between the Oceanview campus, the Waterfront (San Pedro) campus and the residential communities runs hourly weekdays from 7 a.m. to 10 p.m. when classes are in session.
+In addition, shuttle drivers are pleased to make stops at banks, grocery stores, fitness facilities and other service locations.
+Shuttle Bus Schedule

 We believe that students learn from each other, both in and out of the classroom.
-Therefore, living in residence is an integral part of the Marymount experience.
+Living in residence is an integral part of the Marymount experience.
 The education acquired from the social and interpersonal experiences of residential life plays a vital role in student development.
-As a result, all freshman and sophomore students beginning fall 2013 must live in residence unless they meet any of the following exceptions:
+As a result, all freshman, sophomore, and students enrolled in Kings Colleges Academic Prep. program students must live in residence unless they meet any of the following exceptions:

 - 21 years or older

 - Living with parents or close relatives within 30 miles of campus